 - International Institute for Environment and Development, Sustainable Markets Group, London

 - World Conservation Union (IUCN), Commission on Environmental, Economic and Social Policy, Gland, Switzerland

-- Conservation International, Center for Conservation and Government, Arlington, Virginia
+- Conservation International, Centers and Programs, Arlington, Virginia

 - Idaho Conservation League

 - United States Dept. of State, The Bureau of Oceans, Environment, and Science, Washington, D.C.

 - World Resources Institute

 - Fundación Ambiente y Recursos Naturales (FARN), Buenos Aires, Argentina